DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 Agents are modeled as autonomous decision-making units with no predefined role.
 We abstract away agent internals and model only observable interaction behavior: $f_a : I_a \to O_a$, where $I_a, O_a \subseteq \mathcal{E}$.
 Each agent maintains a local event buffer $B_a(t)$; activation occurs when the buffer changes while the agent is idle.

-Events $e = (p_e, \pi_e)$ carry a payload $p_e$ and a delivery policy $\pi_e$ that determines recipients $R_t(e) \subseteq \mathcal{A}$ at each logical time and updates itself to $\pi_e'$.
+Events $e = (p_e, \pi_e)$ are the things that flow between agents: messages, subproblems, results, code snippets, or file artifacts.
+Each event carries a payload $p_e$ and a delivery policy $\pi_e$ that determines recipients $R_t(e) \subseteq \mathcal{A}$ at each logical time.
+For example, a user request "Implement a sorting algorithm" is delivered as an initial event $e_0$; an agent responding with code produces a new event carrying that code to downstream agents.
 The event expires when $\pi_e'$ is empty.

 Execution trace $\mathcal{T} = \{(a_t, e_t, t)\}_{t \in \mathbb{Z}}$ records the activated agent and generated/delivered event at each logical time step.